Robertfarb/study_notes/systems_architecture/distributed_systems.md

   * Load balancers can handle failure and will be able to only send requests to the working machines
   * When using load balancing architecture no one machine is a single point of failure

+## Distributed Databases
+  * most applications are very read heavy, and have fewer updates